toffeepay/docs/docs/payments.md

 - `session.cancelled`: When session is cancelled by user

 ### Payment Events
-- `payment.processing`: When payment is being processed (for async methods)
+- `payment.created`: When a payment is created and processing begins
 - `payment.succeeded`: When payment completes successfully
 - `payment.failed`: When payment attempt fails